NEOCLASSICAL PHYSICS AND QUANTUM GRAVITY

 To understand nature and gravity, we must reimagine spacetime as a mix of various gases, just like the air we breathe is made of multiple gases.
 What are those gases?
-We know that air is made of gases at the molecular level such as nitrogen, oxygen, and others.
+We know that air is made of gases at the molecular level such as hydrogen, nitrogen, oxygen, and others.
 Let’s imagine that spacetime gas is dominated by very cold, very lightly-interacting particles, at a scale below that of molecules, atoms, electrons, protons, and neutrons.
 Imagine these particles are all made from a combination of two fundamental particles, the electrino and the positrino, each 1/Nth charge (I have been modeling with 1/6th charge).

 What Gases are in Air?